THE SPEECH COLLAB PLLC

 I’ve presented on a range of AAC and AT topics both in-person and virtually and have instructed graduate-level courses.
 I truly enjoy mentoring speech-language pathologists and other professionals in this field.

-I received my Master of Science in Speech Language Pathology from Hunter College.
-I am currently completing my Speech Language Pathology Doctorate from Rocky Mountain University of Health Professions, specializing in AAC, with an expected graduation in December 2025.
+I received my Master of Science in Speech Language Pathology from Hunter College and my Speech Language Pathology Doctorate from Rocky Mountain University of Health Professions, specializing in AAC.

-In-person services for most homes, schools, clinics, and daycare centers within Harnett, Cumberland, Moore, and Lee Counties include communication support and speech collaboration.
+In-person services for most homes, schools, clinics, and daycare centers within Harnett, Cumberland, Moore, and Lee Counties.
 Virtual services are also available throughout North Carolina.

 Email: genevieve@speechcollab.com Phone: (910) 808-1762